cxsquared/portfolio-v3/src/pages/blog/a-quick-guide-to-game-jams/index.md

 ---
 title: A Quick Guide to Game Jams
 date: "2017-01-19"
-tags: ggj, global game jam, game jam, guide, ludum dare, ld
+tags: [ggj, global game jam, game jam, guide, ludum dare, ld]
 category: blog
 description: Some tips and tricks on why and how you should participate in game jams.
-image: ./gamejam.png
+image: gamejam.png
+comments: true
 ---

 If you've been interested in game development for almost any decent length of time you've probably heard of a game jam.
 For those that don't know a game jam is an event where you take a short period of time to create a game.
 These normally last 48 hours, but I've seen game jams ranging from 1 hour to 2 weeks.
 This might sound like a very hard task, and it can be, but it's one of the best learning tools I've ever come across.
 In this post I'm going to talk a bit about my experience with game jams and why you should participate in game jams as well.

 ## My First Jam

 My first game jam was the [Global Game Jam][ggj](GGJ) in 2013.
 I had been developing games for about 6 months at this point and I had only made very small prototypes.
 Going into the [GGJ][ggj] I wasn't sure what to except.
 I was going to a site where I didn't know anyone and hadn't ever experienced a game jam before.
 Boy was I in for a treat.
-By the end of the game jam I had gotten to know so many new and awesome people and had a [game]({% post_url 2014-10-01-Mirrored %}) to show for it.
+By the end of the game jam I had gotten to know so many new and awesome people and had a [game](/games/mirrored/) to show for it.
 From this point on I fell in love with game jams and to this day I've participated in probably around 10 plus game jams.

 ## The Different Game Jams